-Biological objectives of the Northwest Power and Conservation Council's (Council) Fish and Wildlife Program (Program) include: "Restore lamprey passage and habitat in the mainstem and tributaries that historically supported spawning lamprey populations.
+The Biological Objectives section of the Northwest Power and Conservation Council's (Council) 2009 Fish and Wildlife Program (Program) includes language specific to lamprey: "Restore lamprey passage and habitat in the mainstem and tributaries that historically supported spawning lamprey populations.
 Attain self-sustaining and harvestable populations of lamprey throughout their historical range.
-Mitigate for lost lamprey production in areas where restoration of habitat or passage is not feasible."
+Mitigate for lost lamprey production in areas where restoration of habitat or passage is not feasible" (Council 2009).
 Despite the existence of lamprey-related biological objectives in the current and past Programs, funding for lamprey work has been slow to develop.
 The number of lamprey projects has increased with the signing of the "Fish Accords" between the Bonneville Power Administration and various tribes.

 Our understanding of lamprey biology, physiology, behavior, and habitat requirements is far from complete; therefore, most lamprey projects have emphasized increasing this understanding.
 Exceptions include projects to implement and assess management actions such as translocation.
-There is a need for monitoring and evaluation for lamprey in the Columbia basin and Almost all work has targeted Pacific lamprey, with little effort put towards river lamprey or brook lamprey.
+Monitoring and evaluation for lamprey in the Columbia River Basin is an ongoing need, and almost all work has targeted Pacific lamprey Entosphenus tridentatus, with little effort put towards river lamprey Lampetra ayresi or brook lamprey Lampetra richardsoni.

 Work has been conducted or is currently underway to assess the status of Pacific lamprey in Snake River subbasins, and in the Yakima River, Umatilla River, Deschutes River, Klickitat River, Fifteenmile Creek, Hood River, Willamette River, and Lewis River subbasins.
 Status in many subbasins remains unknown.
 A number of projects have increased our knowledge of Pacific lamprey behavior and requirements, but further investigations are needed.
 Long-term results from translocation projects are just now becoming available.
-Additionally, there is a need for a long term monitoring and evaluation program of lamprey research and conservation actions for the purpose of understanding status and its response to management actions.
+Additionally, a long term monitoring and evaluation program of lamprey research and conservation actions is needed for the purpose of understanding lamprey status and its response to management actions.

-In addition to the Program projects summarized below, the U.S. Army Corps of Engineers has funded projects to improve passage at mainstem dams.
+In addition to the Program projects summarized in this report, the U.S. Army Corps of Engineers has funded projects to improve passage at mainstem dams.
 The U.S. Fish and Wildlife Service has funded a larval lamprey distribution study in the mainstem Columbia and Willamette rivers as well as tributary passage projects (Umatilla and North Umpqua Rivers).
-In addition, the Nez Perce tribe has implemented a translocation program.
+In addition, the Nez Perce Tribe has implemented a translocation program.
 Although not funded as part of the Program, this project is summarized because of its similarity to Program projects that address issues other than passage at mainstem dams.
 Although much remains to be learned and many improvements remain to be implemented, these projects combined will hopefully be a start towards reversing the decline in numbers of Pacific lamprey in the Columbia River Basin.

 In its review of lamprey projects funded through the Council's Program, the Independent Scientific Review Panel (ISRP) included a series of questions regarding the status of lamprey in the Columbia River Basin and the degree of coordination among lamprey projects.
-The ISRP noted that it might be appropriate to have the Columbia River Basin Lamprey Technical Workgroup (LTWG) develop a synthesis report to summarize lamprey projects and answer these questions.
+The ISRP noted that it might be appropriate to have the Columbia River Basin Lamprey Technical Workgroup (CRBLTWG) develop a synthesis report to summarize lamprey projects and answer these questions.
 The Council agreed, and called for the development of a synthesis report on the lamprey efforts under the Program.
 This report therefore includes two primary sections: (1) a synopsis of ongoing and past lamprey-related projects funded through the Program, and (2) answers to specific lamprey questions asked by the ISRP.